 WZ: What were your very first impression on the water?

-JC: My first flight on the Bug foil was on a less than favourable day as it always is when you have new toys.
+JC: My first flight on the Bug foil was on a less than favorable day as it always is when you have new toys.
 The wind speed was around 8 knots so I chose to rig an 8.6m sail to ensure I got up and flying.
-Once on the water it took a few pumps of the sail to get the board up to speed and then I could apply a small amount of back foot pressure to get the board flying.
+Once on the water, it took a few pumps of the sail to get the board up to speed, and then I could apply a small amount of back foot pressure to get the board flying.

 Before you know it the board rises up quite quickly and you have to sheet out the sail and then look to maintain sail power and adjust your weight to keep the flight maintained.
 My first runs were short but such a thrill and so addictive.

-WZ: Describe how the foil behave in light wind and similarly in more windy conditions.
+WZ: Describe how the foil behaves in light wind and similarly in more windy conditions.
 What is the wind range for this foil?